Christian pilgrimage

 Christianity has a strong tradition of pilgrimages, both to sites relevant to the New Testament narrative (especially in the Holy Land) and to sites associated with later saints or miracles.

 History

 Christian pilgrimages were first made to sites connected with the birth, life, crucifixion and resurrection of Jesus.
 Aside from the early example of Origen in the third century, surviving descriptions of Christian pilgrimages to the Holy Land date from the 4th century, when pilgrimage was encouraged by church fathers including Saint Jerome, and established by Saint Helena, the mother of Constantine the Great.

+In many places, an extensive infrastructure developed that was specifically geared towards the accommodation and consumption needs of a large number of pilgrims.
+In the late Middle Ages, there were organised group journeys for pilgrims, mainly by ship from various starting points to Israel.